Stonehenge II: Relocation effort

 In the summer of 2010, Al Shepperd began searching for a new home for Stonehenge II after putting his land in Hunt, Texas up for sale.
 The Hill Country Arts Foundation agreed to offer a new location for the project, and started a 'Save Stonehenge II' campaign to raise the necessary funds to cover the costs of moving, repairing, and rebuilding the monument in a new location in Ingram, Texas.
 By December 2010, the stones and statues were moved to the new site, but not reconstructed.

 By 2011, the Hill Country Arts Foundation had raised the necessary funds to move the monument and statues to its new home on Foundation property near the Point Theater in Ingram.

 The site today

-The new location of Stonehenge II sits directly in the path of the April 8, 2024 total solar eclipse.
-The duration of the eclipse will last for 4 minutes 26 seconds.
+The new location of Stonehenge II was directly in the path of the April 8, 2024 total solar eclipse.
+The duration of the eclipse was predicted to last for 4 minutes 26 seconds.
+Unfortunately the weather that day was cloudy and stormy, but the eclipse was occasionally visible through the clouds.

 Future plans for Stonehenge II include the addition of a dance floor, benches, and sidewalks to the site.